JuliaAI/MLJModels.jl/README.md

 * what [Scientific Types](https://github.com/alan-turing-institute/ScientificTypes.jl) are
 * what `Probabilistic`, `Deterministic` and `Unsupervised` models are
-* the fact that MLJ works with Tables, not bare bone matrices.
+* the fact that MLJ generally works with tables rather than bare bone matrices.
+Here a *table* is a container satisfying the [Tables.jl](https://github.com/JuliaData/Tables.jl) API (e.g., DataFrame, JuliaDB table, CSV file, named tuple of equi-length vectors)
+* [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl) (if working with finite discrete data)

-If you're not familiar with any one of these points, please refer to the general [MLJ docs](https://alan-turing-institute.github.io/MLJ.jl/dev/) and specifically, read the [detailed documentation](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/#Adding-Models-for-General-Use-1) to add models.
+If you're not familiar with any one of these points, please refer to the general [MLJ docs](https://alan-turing-institute.github.io/MLJ.jl/dev/) and specifically, read the [detailed documentation](https://alan-turing-institute.github.io/MLJ.jl/dev/adding_models_for_general_use/#Adding-Models-for-General-Use-1) for adding models.

+If a case can be made that tabular input makes so sense for your particular model, then MLJ can still handle this; you just need to define a non-tubular `input_scitype` trait.
+However, you should probabably open an issue to clarify the appropriate declaration.
+The discussion below assumes input data is tabular.

 ### Overview